sampsyo/cs6120/content/blog/2019-11-13-null-pointer-guards.md

 Therfore, to perform this null pointer analysis, we do a dataflow analysis that is similar to CCP (Conditional Constant Propagation).
 Our lattice elements will be a mapping from pointers in the program to `PossiblyNull` or `DefinitelyNonNull`.
-(We assume `PossiblyNull` and `DefiniteNonNull` also form a lattice with the former as *Top* and the latter as *Bottom*).
+(We assume `PossiblyNull` and `DefinitelyNonNull` also form a lattice with the former as *Top* and the latter as *Bottom*.)
 Our *Top* value will be a map where everything maps to `PossiblyNull`, and *Bottom* is a map where everything maps to `DefinitelyNonNull`.
 The analysis is a forward analysis.
 The *Meet* operator is simply an elementwise *meet* on elements in the map.
 For example, if we have the two lattice elements `X = {p: DefinitelyNonNull, q: PossiblyNull}` and `Y = {p: DefinitelyNonNull, q: DefinitelyNonNull}`, then `meet(X, Y) = {p: DefinitelyNonNull, q: PossiblyNull}`.

 Our transfer function is tricky to get right.
-Consider
+Consider:
 ```
 store i32* %p, i32** %q, align 8
 ```